marjue12255/Copy2AmigaClip/README.md

 ToDo, but mainly the same as on Mac.
 I have not tested it yet!
 ### Windows
 ToDo, but mainly the same as on Mac.
 Obviously you can't use the shell version there.
 I have not tested it yet!
+## Usage
+Simple!
+Just press the keyboard shortcut you have configured.
+Your keyboard tool should then start the script.
+## Debug
+On the client side, there should be a logfile in /tmp and in t: on the Amiga.
+If you want to quit the process on the Amiga send a 'quit' (without quotes).
 ## ToDo
-- Writing the Code for Windows and Linux.
+- Writing the code for Windows and Linux.